jadecobra/python_tdd_exercises/source/how_to/make_tdd_manually/make_tdd_environment.rst

           self.assertFalse(False)

-  the test passes and I can write the rest of the code for the project as the tests run automatically in response to any change I make
+  the test passes and I can write the rest of the code for the project as the tests run when I change the code

 ----